Current as of October 2020 | Download print version (in PDF)

-Ugandan law provides for several types of not-for-profit organisations (NPOs), including NGOs, trusts, and foundations.
-Other not-for-profit legal forms, which are outside the scope of this Note due to their limited interaction with U.S. grantmakers, include: community-based organisations, cooperative societies, societies, communal land associations, political parties, religious entities, and trade unions.
+Ugandan law provides for several types of not-for-profit organizations (NPOs), including NGOs, trusts, and foundations.
+Other not-for-profit legal forms, which are outside the scope of this Note due to their limited interaction with U.S. grant makers, include: community-based organizations, cooperative societies, societies, communal land associations, political parties, religious entities, and trade unions.

-The NGO Act distinguishes between foreign, indigenous, and international organisations.
-An indigenous organisation is wholly-controlled by Ugandan citizens.
-A foreign organisation is one that does not have original incorporation in any country, is partially or wholly-controlled by citizens of other countries not among the Partner States of the East African Community, and is operating in Uganda under the authority of a permit issued by the National Bureau of Non-Governmental Organisations (hereinafter “Bureau”).
-An international organisation is an organisation that has its original incorporation in a country other than a Partner State of the East African Community, is partially or wholly-controlled by citizens of one or more countries other than those of the Partner States of the East African Community, and is operating in Uganda under the authority of a permit issued by the Bureau (NGO Act Section 3).
+The NGO Act distinguishes between foreign, indigenous, and international organizations.
+An indigenous organization is wholly-controlled by Ugandan citizens.
+A foreign organization is one that does not have original incorporation in any country, is partially or wholly-controlled by citizens of other countries not among the Partner States of the East African Community, and is operating in Uganda under the authority of a permit issued by the National Bureau of Non-Governmental Organizations (hereinafter “Bureau”).
+An international organization is an organization that has its original incorporation in a country other than a Partner State of the East African Community, is partially or wholly-controlled by citizens of one or more countries other than those of the Partner States of the East African Community, and is operating in Uganda under the authority of a permit issued by the Bureau (NGO Act Section 3).

 NGOs.
-The NGO Act (2016) defines an organisation as “a legally constituted non-governmental organisation…which may be a private voluntary grouping of individuals or associations established to provide voluntary services to the community or any part, but not for profit or commercial purposes” (NGO Act Section 3).
-NGOs must register with the National Bureau of Non-Governmental Organisations (NGO Act Section 29(1)).
-The Act restricts membership to the Board of Directors of the Bureau (NGO Act Section 9).
+The NGO Act (2016) defines an organization as “a legally constituted non-governmental organization…which may be a private voluntary grouping of individuals or associations established to provide voluntary services to the community or any part, but not for profit or commercial purposes” (NGO Act Section 3).
+NGOs must register with the National Bureau of Non-Governmental Organizations (NGO Act Section 29(1)).

-Section 4 of the Advocates (Legal Aid to Indigent Persons) Regulations (2007) defines a legal aid provider as a person, organisation, or institution whose main objective is the provision of legal aid and who is registered by the Law Council as a legal aid provider.
+Certain types of NGOs may be required to undertake supplementary registration.
+For instance, NGOs that primarily provide legal aid must register with the Law Council (Advocates (Legal Aid to Indigent Persons) Regulations (2007) Section 4).
 Section 6 of the Regulations requires NPOs that provide legal aid to register as legal aid service providers with the Law Council.

 Trusts and Foundations.
 The Trustees Act and the Trustees Incorporation Act govern trusts and foundations.
-Trusts may be established by any person or association for any “religious, educational, literary, scientific, social or charitable purpose” (Trustees Incorporation Act Section 1(1)).
-Trusts and foundations are established to provide grants, and in some cases loan financing at a more affordable rate to NGOs, community-based organisations, and private organisations in support of their goals and objectives.
-Section 126 of the Companies Act provides that “[a] notice of any trust, expressed, implied or constructive shall not be entered on the register or be receivable by the registrar.”
+Trusts may be established by any person or association for any “religious, educational, literary, scientific, social or charitable purpose” upon issuance of a certificate of registration by the Minister of Lands, Housing and Urban Development (Trustees Incorporation Act Section 1(1)).
+Trusts and foundations are established to provide grants and, in some cases, loan financing at a more affordable rate to NGOs, community-based organizations, and private organizations in support of their goals and objectives.

-Notably, however, the Income Tax Act limits "exempt organisation" status to those organisations, institutions, or irrevocable trusts that qualify as religious, charitable, or educational institutions of a public character that have been issued a written ruling by the Commissioner stating that it is an exempt organisation (Income Tax Act Section 2(bb)).
+Notably, however, the Income Tax Act provides for an "exempt organization" status, for those organizations, institutions, or irrevocable trusts that a) qualify as religious, charitable, or educational institutions of a public character, and b) have been issued a written ruling by the Commissioner stating that they are an exempt organization (Income Tax Act Section 2(bb)).

-Charitable organisations established under the Companies Act do not benefit from any tax exemptions.
+Charitable organizations established under the Companies Act do not benefit from any tax exemptions.

-Common law practice dictates that neither the income nor assets of a not-for-profit organisation can be distributed to employees, directors, founders, or any other person other than for the fulfillment of the organisation’s statutory purposes.
-(Reasonable compensation for services rendered in the course of fulfilling the activities of an organisation is allowed.)
+Common law practice dictates that neither the income nor assets of a not-for-profit organization can be distributed to employees, directors, founders, or any other person other than for the fulfillment of the organization’s statutory purposes.
+(Reasonable compensation for services rendered in the course of fulfilling the activities of an organization is allowed.)
 According to local experts, as a matter of common law practice, this prohibition extends to NGOs, trusts, and foundations.

-An organisation, member, or employee of the organisation must not engage in profitable activities for personal gain.
+An organization, member, or employee of the organization must not engage in profitable activities for personal gain.
 According to local experts, as a matter of common law practice, this expectation extends to all NPOs, including trusts and foundations.

-NGOs possess legal personality, so property is vested in the organisation as a legal entity.
+NGOs possess legal personality, so property is vested in the organization as a legal entity.
 There are no express legal provisions that allow donors to retrieve donated property or determine the destination of their contributed assets outside applicable contract obligations.
-The use of donor-recipient contracts is common in Uganda, but a donor cannot enter into a contract with an organisation that enables the donor to recoup his or her donation if the organisation dissolves.
+The use of donor-recipient contracts is common in Uganda, but a donor cannot enter into a contract with an organization that enables the donor to recoup his or her donation if the organization dissolves.
 According to local experts, as a matter of common law practice, this prohibition extends to trusts and foundations as well.

 Ugandan law does not provide for the distribution of assets upon liquidation of an NPO.
-Rather, the law requires the constitution of each organisation to establish procedures for the disposition of the organisation’s assets upon dissolution (NGO Act Section 49(1)), and organisations that have made a resolution for voluntary dissolution must develop and submit to the NGO Bureau and to the official receiver a statement of their affairs, showing particulars of assets, liabilities, names, residence, and occupations of the creditors and the securities held by them (NGO Act Section 49(6).
-According to local experts, the general practice is that upon dissolution and winding-up of an organisation, its debts and liabilities are settled first and the remaining property is distributed to other organisations with similar aims and objectives.
+Rather, the law requires the constitution of each organization to establish procedures for the disposition of the organization’s assets upon dissolution (NGO Act Section 49(1)).
+Organizations that have made a resolution for voluntary dissolution must develop and submit to the NGO Bureau and to the official receiver a statement of their affairs, showing particulars of assets, liabilities, names, residence, and occupations of the creditors and the securities held by them (NGO Act Section 49(6).
+According to local experts, the general practice is that upon dissolution and winding-up of an organization, its debts and liabilities are settled first and the remaining property is distributed to other organizations with similar aims and objectives.
 The law prohibits the distribution of assets among members.

 Objective V of the Constitution on National Objective and Directive Principles provides that: